NinevaStudios/nineva-docs/docs/ue-plugins/ble-goodies.md

 - `Is BLE Supported` - Check if the device supports Bluetooth low energy mode.
 - `Is Bluetooth Enabled` - Check if Bluetooth is enabled on the device.
 - `Set Bluetooth State` - Enable/disable Bluetooth on the device (Android only).
-- `Is Scanning` - Check if the subsystem is currently performing a scan.
+- `Is Scanning` - Check if the manager is currently performing a scan.

 ## Scan for devices